fochoao/security-html-headers/README.md

 ## Headers To Change

-See the photos inside this repository.
+Get the PDF in this repository:

 As well inform Yourself here: https://owasp.org/www-project-secure-headers/